singhst/multithread-singlethread-http-request/README.md

 Compare the time used by (1) multi-threading and (2) single-thread to request data from DATA.GOV.HK API.

+Multi-threading much much much outperforms single-threading in Network or I/O bound task.
+Multi-threading finishes 1,000 requests in 15s, but single-threading completes only 20 reqeusts in ~15s.

 Details please see the Jupyter Notebook.

 ---